Inquisitor2000/DealDuck/README.md

 #Bigshop.md
 _______________________________
 Including also a customized telegram bot to parse that information to a telegram bot.

 Using romanian/russian commands.Predefined messages are separate for each language.

-Automated userbase curating system alongside theur specified language of choise userpreflangue.json
+Automated userbase curating system alongside their specified language of choise userlangpref.json (crossroad map for the entire system)

 Promo scheduler.
 Poll system.